 Images

-Images at your Website are needed for users to attract their attention and give them a better understanding of the site theme.
+Images on your Website are needed for users to attract their attention and give them a better understanding of the site theme.
 However, search engines also pay attention to images, namely to their names and tag alt.
-So it’s rational to name the image of a car car.gif or car-spare-parts.jpeg than something like bfbfjdjdj.gif or 12345.jpeg.
+So it’s rational to name the image of a car.gif or car-spare-parts.jpeg rather than something like bfbfjdjdj.gif or 12345. jpeg.
 But don’t be over-diligent naming all of the images car.gif or car-dealers.jpeg.
 It will be considered spamming!
-Use common sense and name images according to their content but with relation to your keywords.
-Also, remember that Google Images and other similar search engines also index the images and show them in the search results, so keep the naming rational and appropriate.
+Use common sense and name images according to their content but concerning your keywords.
+Also, remember that Google Images and similar search engines index the images and show them in the search results, so keep the naming rational and appropriate.
 It will give good results to your Website.

 The same thing is about using text in the alt tag.
-The simple placing of all your keywords in adults of the images can only be considered as spamming, and your site can be penalized.
-Use normal short phrases that will give users a better understanding of your site if they have difficulty viewing images and placing your main keywords in the phrases.
+Simply placing all your keywords in adults of the images can only be considered spam, and your site can be penalized.
+Use short phrases that will give users a better understanding of your site if they have difficulty viewing images and placing your main keywords in the words.
 Make it look normal and rational.
-For example, you can use this text in alt for car.gif “Click to know more about new and used cars from the best car dealers.”
+For example, you can use this text in alt for car.gif: “Click to know more about new and used cars from the best car dealers.”

 Tip 3.